 We believe that good decision-making occurs when all factors are fully considered.
 While much of our information comes from technical analyses, it is clear that the human experience provides important details that help to understand and support the data.
-This means gathering input from people through our communities to ensure we are aware of the needs that exist and impacts of projects as they are be developed.
+This means gathering input from people through our communities to ensure we are aware of the needs that exist and impacts of projects.